pietrzakadrian/pietrzakadrian.com/content/posts/2023-01-10--AWS/index.md

 # Learning process

-Remember that it's not just about passing and forgetting.
+> **Note**: Remember that it's not just about passing and forgetting.
 You want to become a cloud engineer.
-You need to know all this and be able to put it into practice.
+You need to know all this and be able to put it into practice!
-I recommend that you familiarize yourself with the scope of knowledge that is worth knowing.

 This course is very good and gives you the best way to familiarise yourself with AWS technology.
 I used it myself and the first 2-3 days I watched and listened to it for most of the day.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SOTamWNgDKc?si=2vFyWhla31cqk-jw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Of course, you won't be able to perfectly master the AWS cloud in this time, but you will be introduced to the technology to increase your passing score on Amazon's easiest exam.

-This course only allowed you to familiarise yourself with AWS, but in my opinion the exam is not easy enough to pass above 70% by watching a one video for a few days.
+In my opinion the exam is not easy enough to pass above 70% by watching a one video for a few days.

 - Questions can be complicated, answers difficult to choose!